We strive to provide a wide range of diagnostic capability to accurately diagnose problems quickly and affordably within our own Practice

 Blood Testing Laboratory

 Our in house laboratory is the cornerstone of our diagnostic service.
 Being able to evaluate a blood sample from an unwell patient is essential.
 To be able to do this immediately whether it is in the evening, weekend, just prior to surgery or in an acutely sick patient is something we could not do without.

 At East Coast Bays Veterinary Clinic we were one of the first Clinics to adopt an in house laboratory service.
-We have taken this a step further with a major upgrade to a full set of the latest technology from IDEXX Laboratories, the IDEXX Vetlab In House Analysers.
-In fact we are the first Veterinary Clinic in New Zealand to be able to offer this to our clients.
+We have taken this a step further with a major upgrade to a full set of the latest technology from IDEXX Laboratories.
+IDEXX Vetlab In House Analysers ( www.IDEXX.com ).
+In fact we were the first Veterinary Clinic in New Zealand to be able to offer this quality of care to our clients.

 Monitoring of blood pressure is a relatively recent thing in companion animal medicine.
 It is valuable during surgery to ensure blood pressure doesn't drop too low and for measuring high blood pressure with age related illness as in people.

 Hypertension is especially common in aging cats and can result in serious problems with the eyes, brain, kidney and heart if untreated.
 The risk of high blood pressure is very high if your cat has kidney or thyroid disease.
 These cats should have their blood pressure checked at least annually.

 We have a HDO blood pressure machine that allows us to obtain quick and accurate blood pressure readings in small pets like chihuahuas and cats to large dogs.
 Our two anaesthetic monitors also measure blood pressure.

 We routinely stain up samples from pets and examine them under the microscope.
 This can tell us such things as, is there yeast or bacteria growing in a dogs infected ear or does that lump contain mast cells and require larger surgical margins for example.